Corded Ware migration

 Analysis of aDNA has revealed that the plague was a prehistoric disease, associated with the Eurasian steppes, and linked to the Corded Ware culture expansion[Rasmussen et al. 2015][Andrades Valtueña et al. 2017], which connected vast areas in central-east Europe in a relatively short period.
 Also, the population to the north of the loess belt of the northern European plain is known to have been much lesser than in south-east Europe[Müller 2013].

 Its mtDNA haplogroup is U5a1b.
 Although different U5, U4, and U2 subclades are commonly found in hunter-gatherer groups, this precise haplogroup is found previously only in four Sredni Stog samples from Deriivka (ca. 5150 BC), and later in central European Benzingerode (ca. 2275 BC), and in a sample from Przecławice (ca. 1790 BC), of the Únětice culture[Haak et al. 2015][Mathieson et al. 2017].
-This may give support to the origin of the Corded Ware culture near the Sredni Stog culture region, and points to it as a potential origin of the steppe admixture found in the sample.
+This may give support to the origin of the Corded Ware culture near the region of the Sredni Stog culture, and points to the north-west Pontic population (and women in particular) as a potential origin of the Yamna ancestry found in the sample.

 Mathieson et al. (2017). «Structure and population change in European populations with mainly hunter gatherer ancestry.
 Background: Effective migration surface inferred using 109 Mesolithic and Early Neolithic genomes.
 Blue indicates regions of high migration and red regions of low migration (relative migration rate m).
 Pies: Each pie represents one or more individuals.
 Blue, red and green segments pies show, respectively, WHG, EHG and CHG ancestry – we chose a 2-population model if it fitted in qpAdm with p>0.01.
 Pies with 100% ancestry are those that were fixed as source populations.
 In Latvia, Samara and Ukraine, sets of three pies show the transition in ancestries, approximately from Mesolithic- Neolithic-Yamnaya.
 Populations with labels in brackets were not used to fit the migration surface.
 B: Ancestry transitions for hunter-gatherer populations in the 3-population WHG+EHG+CHG model.
 Dashed lines show populations with geographic continuity».
 Original under a CC-BY-NC 4.0 International license.Image modified from